tapis-project/documentation/source/technical/files.rst

 Revoke permissions
 ++++++++++++++++++

-Our user :code:`aturing` now wishes to revoke his former collaborators access to the folder he shared above.
-He can issue a DELETE request on the path that was shared and specify the username in order to revoke access:
+Our user :code:`aturing` now wishes to revoke his former collaborators access to the folder above.
+He can issue a DELETE request on the path and specify the username in order to revoke access:

 .. code-block:: shell